rislaed/KCTalkingCards/README.md

 * You can use the [Thunderstore](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager), [r2modman](https://inscryption.thunderstore.io/package/ebkr/r2modman/), or another compatible mod manager to automatically install this mod from the [Thunderstore page](https://inscryption.thunderstore.io/package/RykeDaxter/KCTalkingCards/).
 * You can manually install this mod by downloading the dll from the [Thunderstore page](https://inscryption.thunderstore.io/package/RykeDaxter/KCTalkingCards/) or the latest [Github release](https://github.com/RykeDaxter/KCTalkingCards) then placing `KCTalkingCards.dll` into `/BepInEx/plugins` assuming you have already installed the required dependencies ([BepInEx-BepInExPack_Inscryption](https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/) and [API_dev-API](https://inscryption.thunderstore.io/package/API_dev/API/)).
 For intructions on how to install the dependencies, please refer to their respective pages.
+* You can optionally install the [MycoMerger](https://inscryption.thunderstore.io/package/RykeDaxter/MycoMerger/) mod to allow talking cards to be merged with their non-talking counterparts.

 ## Issues and Future Updates